DeamonRealm/AgeOfChampions/README.md

 ## How to play (v0.5)

+In these release you are given an initial town center and a few resources, with this you should create a few more villagers to recollect more resources until you are able to create your army.
+But care your town center can only support up to ten units being villagers, militia or the mighty warrior who can only spawn one time during the game.

+### Main Menu
+* Click on the single player icon to start the game
+* Click on the book to open the game wiki in your browser
+* Click on the arrow to quit the game

+### Game
 * Mouse Left Click to select a unit, building or resource
 * Mouse Right Click to Make the unit do actions (Move/Attack/Recolect)
 * Mouse Double Click to select all units of the same type